dsouzinator/rpi_dashcam/README.md

-# rpi_dashcam
+# RPi Dashcam
 A Raspberry Pi based dashcam

-The system has the ability to measure from upto 4 webcams at once.
+The system has the ability to record from upto 4 webcams at once.
 Saved video can be either logged to an external USB flash drive or memory card.

 ## Hardware